ShadowStrike-Security/ShadowStrike/README.md

-# ShadowStrike
+# ShadowStrike Phantom

-**Next-Generation Antivirus Engine for Windows**
+**Next-Generation Endpoint Protection Platform for Windows**

-A from-scratch implementation of an enterprise-grade endpoint protection platform for Windows 10/11 64-bit Operating Systems , built with the same architectural principles as industry leaders.
-This is not a wrapper around existing tools—it's a complete antivirus engine with custom kernel drivers, memory-mapped databases, YARA integration, and real-time threat detection.
+A from-scratch implementation of an enterprise-grade endpoint protection platform for Windows 10/11 64-bit operating systems, built with the same architectural principles as industry leaders.
+This is not a wrapper around existing tools — it's a complete EDR/XDR platform with a custom kernel sensor (PhantomSensor), memory-mapped databases, YARA integration, and real-time threat detection.

 ---